diegov05/quiktodo/README.md

 * Prisma
 * Apollo

-Not yet available, fully completed on the web.
-Preview here [QuikTodos Preview](https://quiktodos.web.app)
+Not yet available & fully completed on the web.
+Preview the frontend here [QuikTodos Preview](https://quiktodos.web.app)